moby/moby/contrib/man/md/README.md

 The Pandoc Docker container will process the Markdown files and generate the man pages inside the `docker/contrib/man/man1` directory using Docker volumes.
-For more information on Docker volumes see the man page for `docker run` and also look at the article [Shared Directories via Volumes] (http://docs.docker.io/use/working_with_volumes/).
+For more information on Docker volumes see the man page for `docker run` and also look at the article [Sharing Directories via Volumes] (http://docs.docker.io/use/working_with_volumes/).